6i-software/vba-monologger/src/under-the-hood/logger.md

+---
+description: Understand the central role of the logger in VBA Monologger.
+---

 ## Concept

 **The logger is the central component of this library, acting as the primary interface for recording, categorizing, and managing log messages throughout an application**.
 It provides developers with a highly configurable and flexible tool for implementing custom logging logic tailored to their specific needs.
 By using a logger, applications can systematically capture events and system states, facilitating both real-time monitoring and historical analysis of system behavior.